 At the end of each semester, the high school administration will post an ineligibility list.
-Seniors on a reduced schedule taking less than a full load are exempt from this policy as it applies to being assigned to restrictive study hall.
 The CHS Ineligibility Policy will be in accordance with State Law.
-A student must be enrolled in at least 4 academic subjects at all times, pass all classes, and make adequate progress toward graduation to remain eligible.
-If not passing all classes at the end of each semester, a student is ineligible for 30 consecutive school days in the interscholastic athletic event in which the student is a bona fide contestant.
+A student must be enrolled in at least 6 academic subjects and PE at all times, pass all classes, and make adequate progress toward graduation to remain eligible.
 If at the end of any grading period a contestant is given a failing grade in any course for which credit is awarded, the contestant is ineligible to dress for and compete in the next occurring interscholastic athletic contests and competitions in which the contestant is a contestant for 30 consecutive calendar days.
-If not passing all classes at the end of the school year and the student is a contestant in baseball or softball, a student is ineligible for the next four weeks of that sport but has eligibility in the fall.
 Students are not allowed to use summer school or other means to make up failing grades for eligibility purposes.
-A bona fide contestant is a student who presently is or previously has competed in an interscholastic activity.
-Aside from absent injury, illness, or similar circumstances outside of the student's control, a student must be participating in the activity to be considered a bona fide contestant in that activity.
-Because 9th graders may not have had interscholastic athletic activities available to them, this definition does not apply to them.

-A student who drops out or is dismissed from a sport before the end of the season is not a bona fide contestant.
+A student who drops out or is dismissed from a sport before the end of the season is not considered to have served the 30 day ineligibility and would start that 30 days upon the next activity he or she enters.
 A copy of the entire state-mandated policy is available in the athletic director's office.